An art project by Isabel León

 In the same way, with Niyama Saucha I intend to honor the spiritual, physical and mental discipline of yoga in my daily life.
 And always, moved by respect and gratitude.

-In this video piece I show the assembly of five different actions in which I practice yoga with the body wrapped in different cleaning elements.
+The video work consists of a central piece in which I show the setup of five sessions in which I practice yoga with my body wrapped in different cleaning materials (cloths and scouring pads).

-In these images I recreate some of the yoga postures (asanas) of the so-called Warriors group with the body wrapped by the same cleaning elements of the video action.
+The photographic work is composed of images in which I perform some of the asanas (yoga postures) of the so-called Warriors group with my body wrapped in the same cleaning materials.

-With these sessions I intend to delve into the absurdity and irony that characterize the project, and continue playing with the dialectic between art and life.
+With these sessions, I aim to delve into the absurdity and irony that characterize Niyama Saucha and continue to play with the dialectic between art and life.

 The Everyday Anthology archive is a key element in the whole of Niyama Saucha.